 Today, we're going to practice the third strategy: push yourself.
 Take fifteen minutes to write at least three hundred words.
 Remember, you can write more than you think, faster than you think, and you can even write if you're not at your best.
 You can free write, or continue your work in progress.
 Whatever you choose, challenge yourself to write at least three hundred words before the timer goes off.

-When you're done, share your writing and your word count in the comments below.
+When you're done, share your writing and your word count in the practice box below.
 Be sure to leave feedback for your fellow writers!